Hogfeldt/bioconda_recipe_gen/docs/usage/installation.rst

 We recommend that you follow the Docker installation guide which can be found at the following link:
 `Docker installation guide <https://docs.docker.com/install/>`_

+When Docker is installed, we recommend following the post-installation step "Manage Docker as a non-root user", the linux guide kan be found `here <https://docs.docker.com/install/linux/linux-postinstall/>`_ .
+Setting up Docker to be used as non-root, will make it possible to run BiRG without escalated privileges.